victordelrosal/SophosAGI/README.md

 ⚠️ Note: the meeting started at 11:00 but had to be paused at 11:45 because of the 25-message cap on the GPT-4 Model.
 Will aim to resume in the afternoon.

-🙏🏻 Update: I have just reached out to the OpenAI team asking if this limit could be eased.

 <div style="background-color: #f2f2f2; width: 100%;">
 	<h2>SophosAGI Advisory Board</h2>
 </div>